dndg/opta-tutorials/tutorials/CodesysOptaEthernetTutorial/content.md

 END_IF
 ```

-Next, double-click **I/O** under **Devices**, then select **Opta I/O Mapping**:
+To enable the code to control the LEDs, it is necessary to associate the variables defined within it with the LEDs on the Finder
+OPTA.
+Access the variable mapping menu by double-clicking on the `I/O` item in the `Devices` menu and selecting `Opta I/O Mapping`.

 ![LED Mapping](assets/en/07-led-mapping.png)

-Double-click a variable cell to show the options button, click it, expand **Application**, then expand your program name to reveal
+Double-click a variable cell to show the options button, click it, expand `Application`, then expand your program name to reveal
-the LED variables:
+the LED variables.

 ![LED Variables](assets/en/08-led-variables.png)

-Map each LED to its corresponding variable until it looks like this:
+Map each LED to its corresponding variable until it looks like this.

 ![Mapping Complete](assets/en/09-mapping-complete.png)